loisft/loisft.github.io/_pages/about.md

 ## mathematical interests

-Motivic aspects of a certain number of topics in
+Classical and motivic aspects of a certain number of topics in
 - algebraic geometry: Cox rings and applications (distribution of rational points on varieties, moduli spaces of curves, ...);
-- analytic number theory: circle method, harmonic analysis, zeta functions and their applications to geometry;
+- analytic number theory: circle method, harmonic analysis, zeta functions and their applications to geometry and arithmetics;
-- logic: model theory for motivic integration.
+- logic: model theory for motivic integration and applications to arithmetics.

+## contact
+my-first-name dot my-last-name at kuleuven.be

+---

 ## some upcoming events
 - [Géométrie et Théorie des Modèles](https://gtm.imj-prg.fr/), Paris, December 12th, 2025